 Some benefits are supported, but they are limited and temporary.

-Steam rooms may help muscle relaxation7, breathing comfort, and stress reduction for short periods.
+Steam rooms may help muscle relaxation, breathing comfort, and stress reduction for short periods.

 Benefits Supported by Evidence